QuantEcon/lecture-python-intro/lectures/business_cycle.md

 The business cycle refers to the fluctuations in economic activity over time.
 These fluctuations can be observed in the form of expansions, contractions, recessions, and recoveries in the economy.

-In this lecture, we will see expensions and contractions of economies from 1960s to the recent pandemic using [World Bank API](https://documents.worldbank.org/en/publication/documents-reports/api).
+In this lecture, we will see expensions and contractions of economies from 1960s to the recent pandemic using [World Bank API](https://documents.worldbank.org/en/publication/documents-reports/api), [IMF API](http://www.bd-econ.com/imfapi1.html), and [FRED](https://fred.stlouisfed.org/) data.

-In addition to what's in Anaconda, this lecture will need the following libraries to get World bank data
+In addition to what's in Anaconda, this lecture will need the following libraries to get World Bank and IMF data

 ```{code-cell} ipython3
 :tags: [hide-output]